goodyduru/goodyduru.github.io/_posts/2023-10-03-ipc-unix-domain-sockets.md

 Sockets are the Unix abstraction of networking.
 When we think of networking, we imagine communication.
 The tools that make up the internet are majorly concerned with creating and maintaining communication pipes between computers.
 Our Operating Systems provide some of these tools.
 Since these are communication tools, what if we could use a few of these high-quality and reliable tools provided by our Operating Systems to enable processes to chat with each other?
 Good news!
 It turns out that it exists, and that's the subject of this article.

 ### A Quick Networking Primer
 Before we discuss Unix Domain Socket, let's talk about networking quickly.
 I can assume that we are familiar with the OSI networking layers.
-I won't list all the layers here because some aren't needed.
-The layers that are useful for communication are physical, link, network, transport, and application.
+The main layers are physical, link, network, transport, and application.

 The physical layer (optic fiber, 4G, 5G, and others) is concerned with sending our data via a physical medium like radio waves and light.
 The link layer (Ethernet, WiFi, and others) transfers data between networks.
 The network layer (BGP, ICMP, and others) is concerned with routing data through the most efficient path.
 The transport layer (TCP, UDP, and others) transfers data to the **correct application process** on the right computer.
 The application layer (SMTP, HTTP, ten thousand other protocols) handles the interaction between the user and the data.